 - Vitamin C plays an indirect but significant role in supporting heart health.

-- Vitamin C is vital for forming and maintaining blood vessels, particularly the walls of arteries.
+- It is vital for forming and maintaining blood vessels, particularly the walls of arteries.

 - The collagen production provides structural integrity to blood vessels, helping them remain flexible and resilient.